chloewolf/Ignition2015_week5/README.md

 #### Required
 1. Read the [Odin Project Routing Guide](http://www.theodinproject.com/ruby-on-rails/routing) and use it to <strong>answer the following questions</strong>
   1. What is the "Root" route?
+      - "Root" is the root (home) directory of your project.
   1. What are the seven RESTful routes for a resource?
+      -index
+      -show
+      -edit
+      -new
+      -create
+      -update
+      -destroy
   1. Which RESTful routes share the same URL but use different verbs?
+      - index
+      - new
+      - show
+      - edit
   1. How do you specify an ID or other variable in a route?
+      -
   1. How can you easily write all seven RESTful routes in Rails?
   1. What is the Rails helper method that creates the HTML for links?
 1. Read the [Odin Project Controller Guide](http://www.theodinproject.com/ruby-on-rails/controllers)